 - a.
 Level One Fingerprint Card without Restrictions Documentation - b.
-Negative Substance Screen Documentation - c.
-Immunization/Immunity Documentation per Agency Requirement - d.
-CPR/AED American Heart Association Health Care Provider Certificate or Card a.
+Negative Substance Screen Documentation a.
 Many of our participating clinical agencies request that students complete their agency-specific background clearance before being allowed on their premises.
 If an agency requires this additional background clearance, documentation of passing this agency-specific background clearance will be requested through MyClinicalExchange.
 Students are asked to submit the information for these clearances immediately to allow time for processing these clearances prior to the first day of clinical experiences.